 With regards to the three yoga practices used in Vedanta: Karma Yoga, Upasana Yoga and Jnana Yoga, meditation primarily falls into Upasana but also Jnana with type 5, meditation on the meditator.

-- Best time to practice, any time really but early morning to set the intention for the day is great.
+- Best time to practice, any time really but early morning is best to set the intention for the day.

-- Sit comfortably with an upright spine, best not to lay down unless you wish to nap.
+- Sit comfortably with an upright spine.
+Don’t lay down unless you wish to nap.
 It is not necessary to sit in the full lotus, just be comfortable, with cushion or blanket on the ground or in a chair.

 - There are many mudras or hand positions that support the practice.
-Jnana mudra is a nice choice, where the palms face up, tips of the pointing fingers touches tips of the thumbs.
+Jnana mudra is a nice choice, where the palms face up, tips of the pointing fingers touch tips of the thumbs.
 Let hands to rest on thighs with other three fingers on each hand splayed open.

-- Begin meditating just a few minutes and build up to twenty or thirty minutes.
+- Begin meditating for a few minutes and build up to twenty or thirty minutes.

 - Breathe naturally through your nose, just relax and be yourself 😉

-- If your mind is spinning with lots of emotion and thought, stop meditating and practice Karma Yoga which reduces the power of these thought waves.
+- If your mind is spinning with lots of emotion and thought, stop meditating and practice Karma Yoga which reduces the power behind emotion and thought.
 After a few months of Karma Yoga, try to meditate again.

 - Begin by scanning the body from head to toe, or toe to head, your choice.

 - Spend a few breath cycles in each major body part.
 Receive whatever arises moment to moment.
 Welcome sensation, emotion and thought and return to the body part if your mind wanders.
-If you noticed any areas of greater tension, once you complete the full scan, return and just be present, breath and welcome.
+If you notice any areas of tension, once you complete the full scan, return and just be present, breath and welcome.